Kit Harington’s April Fools’ Prank On Wife Rose Leslie Hilariously Backfired

 — E!
 News TV Scoop (@eonlineTV) April 9, 2019

 “See, I started strong.
-The amount of props at my disposal diminished,” he explained, before prefacing that his prank this year was “the most first-world April Fools’.”
+The amount of props at my disposal diminished,” he explained before prefacing that his prank this year was “the most first-world April Fools’.”

 Kit revealed that he came up with an elaborate scheme in an attempt to make his wife think that her favorite brand of almond milk — which also happens to be the only one she will drink — would soon be disappearing off of shelves forever.